 Horizontal and Vertical Split-Case Pumps

 Horizontal Split case pumps are very reliable fire pumps with long lifespans and size availability.
-They are available in a wide range of rated flow and pressure capacities and thus suitable for a range of fire-water applications.
+They are available in a wide range of rated flow and pressure capacities and are thus suitable for a range of fire-water applications.
 In a horizontal split-case pump, the flow is divided and enters the impeller from opposite sides of the pump housing.
 The pump has a split casing (and hence the name) that is easy to open during pump maintenance.
 The pump is connected to the driver by a horizontal shaft.

 A Vertical split casing pump is almost similar to that of a Horizontal split casing pump.
 But the orientation of the pump and motor are vertical.
 The vertical motor placement consumes less floor space and the

 motor is protected against potential flooding conditions.
 Both horizontal and vertical split case pumps require a water source providing a positive suction pressure.

 Vertical Turbine Pumps

 The fire protection pump standard NFPA 20 allows vertical turbine pumps for fire water systems.
 They have the ability to start with negative pressure and can take water input from a below-grade source.
 They are available in a range of pressures and capacities and have diesel or electric drivers.